jrosdahl/fancy-dabbrev/README.md

   `fancy-dabbrev` preview.
 The variables typically represent major or minor modes.

-* `fancy-dabbrev-sort-menu` (default `nil`)

-  If `nil`, the popup menu will show matching candidates in the order that repeated calls to `dabbrev-expand` would return (i.e., first candidates before the cursor, then after the cursor and then from other buffers).
-If `t`, the candidates (except the first one) will be sorted.

 * `fancy-dabbrev-preview-context` (default: `'at-eol`)

   When to show the preview.
 If `'at-eol`, only show the preview if no other